Why and How: Creating Wildlife Photographs with the High Key Technique in Black and White - Part 1

 It is for this reason of quality that when I develop high key photos, I carry out many tests with my photo printer.
 It is possible then to see if details exist in the clearest areas. claires.

 The High Key Principle

-The purpose of the high key in the field is to lighten the mid-tones and shadows by overexposing them.
-Therefore, it is important to ensure that these two tones are not dominant in the scene.
-If this is the case, it will be difficult to achieve a high key image, and instead, a low-key image (which we will see in another article) may be produced.
+The purpose of using high key in the field is to lighten the mid-tones and shadows with overexposure.
+Therefore, it is important to ensure that these two tones are not dominant in the scene, so that both are not overexposed.

-To create a good high key photograph, one must always look for the most appropriate light.
+To create a good high key photograph, you must always look for the most appropriate light.
 In general, and this is what must be remembered: a low contrast scene will produce excellent high key photographs.

 Overexposing a photo cause a “flat scene” to occur, which is an image with low-contrast and low- saturation.

 What is surprising when using this technique with art photography is that you obtain the opposite effects of what you desire for wildlife photography.

 Usually, in wildlife images, you are looking for contrasted scenes with precise details of the animals’ fur, plumage, or skin.

 However, do not forget that the high key is a creative technique for making artistic photographs.